 On Radicality, and Closing the 2019 Whitney Biennial

-After so much has been written about the exhibition, and as the closing weekend approaches, I want to take a closer look at a few particular criticisms, including that there is too much political correctness and a lack of radicality.
-I’d like to examine the exhibition’s impact and how it has held against such criticisms as it comes to a close.
+After so much has been written about the exhibition, and as the closing weekend approaches, I want to take a closer look at a few particular criticisms, including the criticism that there is too much political correctness and a lack of radicality.
+I’d like to examine the exhibition’s impact and how it has held against such criticisms.

 May 14, 2019 was the opening night for the much-anticipated 2019 Whitney Biennial.
 This installation was the first curated by two female-identifying curators, Jane Panetta and Rujeko Hockley, and was the most diverse Whitney Biennial to date.

 As other writers soon followed suit, the suggestion of non-radicality carried strange undertones, and these undertones were not lost on anyone who is aware that an almost entirely white-centered pedagogy is a problem in the art world.
-The problem was put on display for all to see in the opening statements surrounding the 2019 Biennial.
-This left the artists in the Biennial with the task of not only creating the art but educating critics seemingly unwilling to do research when a piece of art has an origin not exactly in-line with common talking points in contemporary criticism.
-Simone Leigh was one of the most vocal artists, triggered by the glibness of such influential critics’ reviews, in her public social media page.
+The problem was put on display for all to see in the opening critical statements surrounding the 2019 Biennial.
+This left the artists in the Biennial with the task of not only creating the art but also educating critics seemingly unwilling to do research when writing about pieces of art has with origins not exactly in-line with common talking points in contemporary criticism.
+Simone Leigh was one of the most vocal artists, triggered by the glibness of such influential critics’ reviews, on her public social media page.

 “I’ve seen some preliminary thoughts on the Biennial and concerns about radicality.
 I have to say that if you haven’t read a single word of Saidiya Hartman or Hortense Spillers.
 And if you have no knowledge of Negritude or how it’s related to surrealism.
 If you don’t know who Senghor is, why would have anything to do with art?”Simone Leigh

-Indrisek should perhaps have better explained what is “safe” or “polite” about the Biennial while using Edmonds depictions of black masculinity as a cover for his article.
+Indrisek should perhaps have better explained what is “safe” or “polite” about the Biennial while using John Edmonds’s depictions of black masculinity as a cover for his article.
 It also wasn’t clear what makes a work politically inflected as opposed to not; only extremely coded language was used.

-It turns out that the 2019 Biennial has been one of the most “radical” [I hate that term now] on many different levels.
-Soon after the opening, Hannah Black, Ciarán Finlayson, and Tobi Haslett sent a letter stating that artists should pull out of the Biennial due to the inclusion of Warren Kanders on the museum’s board.
-Kanders is the owner of Safariland, a manufacturer of military and law enforcement equipment and materials, including tear gas used by US Border Patrol.
+It turns out that the 2019 Biennial has been one of the most “radical” (I hate that term now) biennials, on many different levels.
+Soon after the opening, Hannah Black, Ciarán Finlayson, and Tobi Haslett sent an open letter stating that artists should pull out of the Biennial due to the inclusion of Warren Kanders on the museum’s board.
+Kanders is the owner of Safariland, a manufacturer of military and law enforcement equipment and materials, including tear gas used by U.S. Border Patrol.

-This public move by Black, Finlayson, and Haslett moved the needle and reflected a conversation already happening among the Whitney Biennial artists before the “The Tear Gas Biennial” was coined or for that matter opened.
-As several of the Biennial artists started to demand the withdrawal of their works from the show, Kanders stepped down, and the State of New York itself made a public statement demanding that museum boards diversify or risk losing their funding.
+This public move by Black, Finlayson, and Haslett reflected a conversation that had already been happening among the Whitney Biennial artists before the writers coined the term “The Tear Gas Biennial”—and, for that matter, before the exhibition itself had even opened.
+As several of the Biennial artists started to demand the withdrawal of their works from the show following the publication of the letter, Kanders stepped down, and the State of New York itself made a public statement demanding that museum boards diversify or risk losing their funding.